SimonBlanke/Gradient-Free-Optimizers/README.md

 **Gradient-Free-Optimizers** is a Python library for gradient-free optimization of black-box functions.
 It provides a unified interface to 23 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on discrete numerical search spaces defined via NumPy arrays.

-Designed for hyperparameter tuning, simulation optimization, and any scenario where gradients are unavailable or impractical.
+Designed for hyperparameter tuning, simulation optimization, feature selection, engineering design, and any scenario where gradients are unavailable or impractical.
 The library prioritizes simplicity: define your objective function, specify the search space, and run.
-It serves as the optimization backend for [Hyperactive](https://github.com/SimonBlanke/Hyperactive) but can also be used standalone.
+All algorithms share one consistent API, so switching from hill climbing to Bayesian optimization is a one-line change.
+GFO runs without NumPy or SciPy when needed, making it suitable for minimal environments, containers, and embedded systems.

 <p>
   <a href="https://www.linkedin.com/in/simonblanke/"><img src="https://img.shields.io/badge/LinkedIn-Follow-0A66C2?style=flat-square&logo=linkedin" alt="LinkedIn"></a>